 Luckily, our furnished apartment in Boulder came with a small George Foreman grill.
 I’ve been using it to grill steaks, brats and carne asada.
 It’s also perfect for making panini style grill cheese sandwiches in just a few minutes since the grill cooks both sides of the sandwich simultaneously.

 Since the George Foreman grill is non-stick, you only need to spread a thin layer of buttery spread on the outside of your grilled cheese sandwich to give it that “greasiness” we all love, but without all the saturated fat of real butter.

 You could also take cooking spray and apply it to the outside of your grilled cheese sandwich to cut back on a few calories.

 In my Tropical Grilled Cheese Sandwich recipe, I use a little bit of Earth Balance’s Organic Coconut Spread to give my grilled cheese a tropical flavor.
 If you can’t find Earth Balance’s spread, use a thin coating of coconut oil instead.

-- Heat up griddle pan on stove top using medium lheat.
+- Heat up a griddle pan on the stovetop using medium heat.

 - Place bread on a plate or a cutting board.

 - Apply a thin layer of coconut oil or spread to each slice.
 Flip bread over.